alexeygrigorev/mlwiki.org/index.php/Database_System_Catalog.md

 ---
-title: "Database System Catalog"
 layout: default
 permalink: /index.php/Database_System_Catalog
+tags:
+- database-systems-architecture
+title: Database System Catalog
 ---

-# Database System Catalog

 ## Database System Catalog
 To estimate a cost of [Physical operators](Physical_Operators_(databases)) in a DBMS we use the following statistics:
 - $B(R)$ - # of blocks that relation $R$ holds